THE WORLDS OF HAYAO MIYAZAKI

 Description Description

-This book explores the rich mix of cultural, historical and artistic influences that shaped his storytelling.
-From Japanese folklore and childhood memories to European architecture, classic cinema and political commentary, it reveals how Miyazaki’s deeply personal vision created layered worlds that feel both fantastical and grounded in truth.
+This book journeys through the rich mix of cultural, historical and artistic influences that shape Miyazaki’s storytelling.
+From Japanese folklore and childhood memories to architecture, classic cinema, literature and political commentary, it reveals how Miyazaki’s deeply personal vision creates layered worlds that somehow feel both fantastical and grounded in truth.

 Format: